 A note regarding credit “counseling” companies: always use a referral.
 Some so-called credit counseling companies focus on getting you out of debt but end up hurting your credit while doing so.
 They withhold credit card payments until the account is three to six months past due.
 Then, they contact the lender and negotiate to settle the bad debt.
 That’s how they get negotiated discounts on credit card debt.
 Card companies don’t settle on your debts when your payments are on time.

-You can see why this is a terrible idea.
+You can see why this is a terrible idea if you are trying to get a mortgage, or any other loan.
 You want to get out of debt, but not at the risk of ruining your credit.
 The best way to accomplish this is to get on a program to eliminate debt, and clean up your bad credit.
 If you are looking for a legitimate credit counselor to help you, ask a local lender, or REALTOR® for a referral.

 👨💼👩💼Need A Real Estate Agent in Your City?
 We Can Refer a Great Agent!